akki1352/breast-cancer-detection/README.md

 To install sklearn in your system, use command
 >> pip install sklearn

+To install pymongo in your system, use command
+>> pip install pymongo

 --> Pandas
 To install Pandad in your system, use command